 With Easter just around the corner I thought now was a good time to remind you all about how dangerous chocolate is for dog’s.
 Chances are you have heard that chocolate can kill dog’s and it’s not just an old wives tale, it is a fact!
 But why is chocolate so dangerous for dog’s?

 The severity of the chocolate poisoning will depend on the type of chocolate eaten, the amount eaten and the size/weight of the dog.
-The higher the cocoa content of the chocolate the more dangerous it is, therefore cocoa powder and cooking chocolate are more dangerous than milk chocolate.
-A lethal dose of theobromine is said to be between 100-150mg per kilogram of body weight and dangerous symptoms can occur with just 60mg per kilogram.
-ABC Science states that in 100 grams of milk chocolate there is 154mg of theobromine and in semisweet (dark chocolate) there is 528mg of theobromine and in cooking chocolate there is 1,365mg of theobromine.
+The higher the cocoa content of the chocolate the more dangerous it is.
+Therefore cocoa powder and cooking chocolate are more dangerous than milk chocolate.
+A lethal dose of theobromine is said to be between 100-150mg per kilogram of body weight.
+Dangerous symptoms can occur with just 60mg per kilogram.
+ABC Science states that in 100 grams of milk chocolate there is 154mg of theobromine.
+In 100g of semisweet (dark chocolate) there is 528mg of theobromine.
+In 100g of cooking chocolate there is 1,365mg of theobromine.
 For an average dog of 20-25kg a dog they would only need to consume about 1.5 kg of milk chocolate, 400 gm of dark chocolate, or 140 gm of cooking chocolate for it to be fatal.

-Symptoms of chocolate toxicity in your dog can start anywhere from 4 – 24 hours after ingestion and last for upwards of 72 hours.
+Symptoms of chocolate toxicity in dogs can start anywhere from 4 – 24 hours after ingestion and last for upwards of 72 hours.
 Signs that your dog may be suffering from chocolate toxicity include;

-Also keep in mind that if a dog eats chocolate there is a high chance that they have eaten the packaging as well.
+If a dog eats chocolate there is a high chance that they have eaten the packaging as well.
 The foil or paper wrapping can also cause issues such as a blockage or perforation in the stomach or intestines.
-Be aware that these conditions may take a few days to form a problem so keep an eye out for symptoms such as abdominal pain, trouble passing faeces, depression and decreased appetite.
+These conditions may take a few days to develop so keep an eye out for symptoms such as abdominal pain, trouble passing faeces, depression and decreased appetite.

-Treatment for chocolate poisoning usually involves inducing vomiting (if caught in the early stages) to reduce the amount of theobromine that is able to be absorbed.
-Activated charcoal may also be fed into the stomach to reduce the absorption and IV fluids may be administered as supportive therapy.
-The dog will then usually be monitored closely for at least 24-48 hours for any changes in heart rate, respiratory rate or seizures.
+The treatment for chocolate poisoning usually involves inducing vomiting if caught in the early stages.
+This is to try and reduce the amount of theobromine that is able to be absorbed.
+Activated charcoal may also be fed into the stomach to reduce the absorption.
+IV fluids may be administered as supportive therapy.
+The dog will usually be monitored closely for at least 24-48 hours for any changes in heart rate, respiratory rate or seizures.

-So although one little Easter egg or a small square of chocolate is unlikely to harm your dog it is always advised that you should never feed your dog any chocolate.
-So be sure that you and the Easter bunny hide those chocolate eggs well out of reach of your pooch.
+Although one little Easter egg or a small square of chocolate is unlikely to harm your dog it is always advised that you should never feed your dog any chocolate.
+Be sure that you and the Easter bunny hide those chocolate eggs well out of reach of your pooch.